pdf-association/pdf-cos-syntax/README.md

 A minimal PDF only requires binary bytes (>127) for the 4-bytes of the binary marker comment in the 2nd line of the file.
 All other binary data, such as images or Unicode sequences, can be encoded using `ASCIIHexDecode` or `ASCII85Decode` filters, hex strings, literal string escape sequences, name object hex codes, etc.

+### Alternatives

+The free open-osurce [VIM editor](https://www.vim.org/) ("Vi IMproved") also supports basic PDF COS syntax highlighting, but lacks other features this extension provides.

+Various GUI-based PDF forensic analysis tools such as [iText RUPS](https://github.com/itext/i7j-rups) and [Apache PDFBox Debugger](https://pdfbox.apache.org/) allow users to make certain changes to PDF files, however the exact syntax (such as whitespace and delimiteres) and precise file layout (such as incremental updates and cross reference tables) cannot be edited nor precisely controlled.
+Such tools also use their own lexical analyzers and parsers and thus as a learning or educational tools they have limited value.

 # Features

 The following functionality is enabled for files with extensions `.pdf` and `.fdf` (Forms Data Field) as both file formats use the same PDF COS ("_Carousel Object System_") syntax and file structure.